Sharon P. - Why does my son have a lot of nasal drainage? I do not know what to do to help him.

 "Sharon wants to know, why does my son have a lot of nasal drainage, and I don't know what to do to help him.
 Sharon, it depends on the age of your child, because newborns have newborn nasal congestion.
 They sound stuffy all the time, because they have mucus in their nasal passages, and milk in their posterior pharynx.

 Again, lots of humidity in the house when the heat is on, so you want a cool mist humidifier.
 Never hot, because your child could get burned from that.
-And I'm a big fan of steamy showers, and I put eucalyptus in there to make you feel better when you have a cold."
+And we're big fans of steamy showers, and put eucalyptus in there to make you feel better when you have a cold."